Policy

 Rebutting the presumption

-The presumption may be rebutted if it is established that the employment was not a significant contributing factor in causing the first responder's PTSD.
+The presumption that a first responder’s PTSD is work-related will only be rebutted if the evidence establishes, on balance of probabilities, that the employment to which the presumption applies was not a significant contributing factor in causing the first-responder’s PTSD.

 Employer's work-related decisions or actions